 However, the Supreme Court ruled that product designs such as the appearance of a line of children's clothing are not inherently distinctive and can only be protected if they acquire distinctiveness through sales or advertising.
 (Wal-Mart Stores, Inc. v.
-Samara Brothers, Inc., 529 U.S. 205 (2000) ).
+Samara Brothers, Inc., 529 U.S. 205 (2000).)
 Similarly, the "Cuffs & Collar" design mark used by Chippendale's exotic male dancers was found not to be inherently distinctive.
 (In re Chippendales USA, Inc., 90 U.S.P.Q.2d 1535 (TTAB 2009), affirmed by the Federal Circuit in 2010).

-Functional aspects of trade dress cannot be protected under trademark law.
+Functional aspects of trade dress can't be protected under trademark law.
 For example, a company that claimed trade dress on a round beach table lost their rights when the Seventh Circuit determined that the towel design was primarily functional (despite the fact that the trade dress had been registered and had achieved incontestable status).
 (Jay Franco & Sons, Inc. v.
 Franek, 615 F.3d 855 (7th Cir.
 2010)).

 EXAMPLE: Many liqueur bottles have a unique shape designed for advertising rather than for any particular function.
-The tall, tapered shape of the bottle used for Galliano is not necessary to hold the product but helps to identify it and is therefore protectible as trade dress.
+The tall, tapered shape of the bottle used for Galliano is not necessary to hold the product but helps to identify it and is therefore protectable as trade dress.

-Learn more about Patent, Copyright, and Trademarks.
+To learn more, see Patent, Copyright, and Trademarks.